|

 Rideau Canal Waterway - Geology Map

-Thus it is commonly found in proximity to the intrusive units (granites) and may ... generally coarse grained, and contain reddish-pink feldspar.
+Thus it is commonly found in proximity to the intrusive units (granites) and ... colour, generally coarse grained, and contain reddish-pink feldspar.
 The other igneous rocks are gabbro and diorite, both dark coloured intrusive rocks.
 The diorite is a greenish-grey medium grained rock, although ...

 www.rideau-info.com